Skip to Content

 Other Containers

 Know someone who collects cookie jars?
-Find an interesting cookie and fill it with some homemade cookies for them.
+Find an interesting cookie jar and fill it with some homemade cookies for them.

 A red tin with holiday ornament designs holds an assortment of cookies.
 Text overlay reads: Creative Cookie Packaging.

-It is the Thought
+It’s the Thought

 Thanks for sharing!